-More information on animal handling is available in my book, Animal Handling and Physical Restraint published by CRC Press.
-It is also available on Amazon and from many other fine book supply sources.
+More information on animal handling can be found in my book, Animal Handling and Physical Restraint, published by CRC Press and is available on Amazon and from many other fine book supply sources.
+My new spiral-bound handbook, Concise Textbook of Small Animal Handling was recently published and is available from all major science book supply sources.